attentiveness/News/README.md

 # News
-  The News app is a simple android app.
-It is used to study android knowledge and record the learning path.
+  The News app is a simple android app, which uses the MVP architecture.

 # Features
-  * Use clean architecture to architect the app
+  * Use MVP architecture
-  * Use popular third party libraries, such as: RxJava, OkHttp and so on
+  * Use popular third party libraries, such as: RxJava, OkHttp, Retrofit, Picasso and so on
-  * Use a single dependencies file
   * Use different test methods to test different layers
+  * Use Repository Design Pattern

 # Contributors
   [@WolfHan](https://github.com/wolfhan)